-The athermal irradiation-induced swelling and creep in iron under the influence of external uniaxial stress were investigated through atomic scale simulations using the creation-relaxation algorithm.
-The defect relaxation volume density tensors (or eigenstrains) were evaluated as a function of external uniaxial stress.
-When the dose exceeded the level at which isolated defects were formed, interstitial-type defect clusters were formed with polarization, resulting in crystal growth in the direction where tensile stress was applied, and growth in the other two perpendicular directions when compressive stress was applied.
-The concentration of vacancies, isolated self-interstitial atoms, Laves phases clusters, and dislocations in the microstructure were largely unaffected by external stress up to ± 1 GPa.
-Biased crystal growth was primarily attributed to the anisotropic formation of new lattice planes through the coalescence of interstitial defect clusters, leading to plastic deformation depending on the direction and magnitude of the external stress.
+We investigated the athermal irradiation-induced swelling and creep in iron subjecting to the application of external uniaxial stress.
+We studied this through atomic scale simulations using the creation-relaxation algorithm.
+We also calculated the defect relaxation volume density tensors (or eigenstrain) as a function of external uniaxial stress.
+Beyond the dose value corresponding to isolated defects formation, interstitial-type defect clusters form with polarization causing crystal growth in the direction where tensile stress is applied, and growth in the other two perpendicular directions when a compressive stress is applied.
+The microstructure in terms of the concentrations of vacancies, isolated self-interstitial atoms, Laves phases clusters, and dislocations is not much affected by the external stress, up to at least ± 1 GPa.
+The main cause of the biased crystal growth is due to the anisotropic formation of new crystal planes due to coalescence of interstitial defect clusters.
+Extra lattice planes form and lead to plastic deformation according to the direction and magnitude of the external stress.